-Speed : Shows the vehicle speed in either kilometers per hour (km/h) or miles per hour (mph).
+Current Speed : Displays the vehicle speed in either kilometers per hour (km/h) or miles per hour (mph).

-Trip A or Trip B : Shows the current distance traveled, in either kilometers (km) or miles (mi), since the trip odometer was last reset.
+Trip A and Average Fuel Economy or Trip B and Average Fuel Economy : The Trip display shows the current distance traveled, in either kilometers (km) or miles (mi), since the trip odometer was last reset.

-This also shows the approximate average liters per 100 kilometers (L/100 km) or miles per gallon (mpg).
+The Average Fuel Economy display shows the approximate average liters per 100 kilometers (L/100 km) or miles per gallon (mpg).
+This number reflects only the approximate average fuel economy that the vehicle has right now, and will change as driving conditions change.
 This number is calculated based on the number of L/100 km (mpg) recorded since the last time this menu item was reset.

-This number reflects only the approximate average fuel economy that the vehicle has right now, and will change as driving conditions change.
-Press and hold \checkmark while this display is active to reset the trip odometer and the average fuel economy.
-Trip A and Trip B can also be reset by pressing \triangleright and choosing reset.
+The Average Fuel Economy and trip odometer can be reset together by pressing and holding $\checkmark$ while this display is active.

-Fuel Range : Shows the approximate distance the vehicle can be driven without refueling.
+Fuel Range : Displays the approximate distance the vehicle can be driven without refueling.
 LOW will be displayed when the vehicle is low on fuel.
 The fuel range estimate is based on an average of the vehicle's fuel economy over recent driving history and the amount of fuel remaining in the fuel tank.